For style leaders and design lovers.

 An automated home sounds like the stuff of the future.
 Or of the past, in a Jetsons kind of way.
 But guess what?
-Automated homes are not in our future - they're here now, a compilation of the latest smart gadgets to make life easier, efficient and more fun.
-Clever tech at home that can be controlled via your voice, motion or wirelessly using your phone, tablet or smart speaker helps to channel a simply stylish and comfortable home, after all.
+Automated homes are not in our future - they're here now, a compilation of the latest smart gadgets to make life easier, efficient, and more fun.
+Clever tech at home that can be controlled via your voice, motion or wirelessly using your phone, tablet, or one of the best smart speakers helps to channel a simply stylish and comfortable home, after all.

 Once you go smart, the choice is endless.
 And there are a lot of gadgets out there that are promising to improve our daily home lives.